Emmanuel-Agyemang-rgb/Emmanuel-Agyemang-rgb.github.io/README.md

 ## Key Insights

-- Overall churn sits at 20.4% — high enough to matter, but concentrated in a few clear pockets rather than spread evenly
+- Overall churn sits at 20.4%.
+High enough to matter, but concentrated in a few clear pockets rather than spread evenly
 - Product count is the strongest signal in the data: churn is just 7.6% at 2 products, but jumps to 82.7% at 3 and 100% at 4 — over-selling without matching service is actively pushing people out
 - Germany churns at 32.4%, roughly double France and Spain.
 This points to a market-specific issue, not a random blip
 - Inactive members churn almost twice as often as active ones (26.9% vs 14.3%), and churned customers carry *higher* average balances (€91K vs €73K).
 The bank is often losing its more valuable, disengaged customers